-4.7 Most of the development of this period is of little architectural or historic interest - being infill development between properties or replacing historic buildings on Park Hill and King's Avenue.
+4.7 Most of the development of this period is of little architectural or historic interest being infill development between properties or replacing historic buildings on Park Hill and King's Avenue.
 The architectural standards are not high and the intrusion into the street scene is generally damaging.

-Magnolia Place

-4.8 This is noteworthy Council housing from the 1970s - in the London Vernacular style it successfully harmonizes with its historic context and at the same time has its own sense of place.
+Magnolia Place & Foster Mews This is noteworthy Council housing from the 1970s - in the London Vernacular style 4.8 they successfully harmonizes with its historic context and at the same time has its own sense of place.
 It is of architectural and historic interest.